-We grant our executive officers two types of restricted stock (standard awards and long-term retention awards) and performance shares generally once per year at a regularly scheduled meeting of the Board.
-Our 2016 Omnibus Incentive Plan also permits us to grant incentive and nonqualified stock options, stock appreciation rights, restricted stock units, and other stock-based awards to our officers, directors, employees and consultants.
-However, our Compensation Committee currently intends to grant only restricted stock and performance shares under the 2016 Omnibus Incentive Plan.
+We grant our executive officers two types of restricted stock (standard awards and longterm retention awards) and performance shares generally once per year at a regularly scheduled meeting of the Board.
+Our Omnibus Plan also permits us to grant incentive and nonqualified stock options, stock appreciation rights, restricted stock units, and other stock-based awards to our officers, directors, employees and consultants.
+However, our Compensation Committee currently intends to grant only restricted stock and performance shares under the Omnibus Plan.

-Each standard restricted stock award issued under our 2016 Omnibus Incentive Plan is subject to a three-year vesting period.
-Each long-term retention restricted stock award issued under our 2016 Omnibus Incentive Plan is subject to an incremental vesting period based upon the participant reaching the age of 60 (25% vests), 63 (25% vests) and 65 (balance vests).
+Each standard restricted stock award issued under our Omnibus Plan is subject to a threeyear vesting period.
+Each long-term retention restricted stock award issued under our Omnibus Plan is subject to an incremental vesting period based upon the participant reaching the age of 60 (25% vests), 63 (25% vests) and 65 (balance vests).
 If an executive officer ceases employment before the end of any vesting period, he or she forfeits the entire unvested portion of the restricted stock award.
 Restricted stock awards may become immediately vested in full in the event of death, retirement at or after age 65, total disability (as determined by the Compensation Committee in its sole discretion), or upon a "change in control" of the Company.
 Grants of long-term retention restricted stock awards to participants over the age of 65 are subject to a one-year vesting period.

 We also award our executive officers performance shares in amounts comparable to the number of shares of standard restricted stock awards issued to such executives, although the actual number of performance shares ultimately issued to an executive may be higher or lower, depending upon the level of achievement of the applicable performance goals.
-In order for the performance shares to vest, the Company must achieve a certain level of earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three-year performance period covered by the award.
 A new performance period begins each January 1 and ends three years later on December 31.
 As a result, up to three performance periods may overlap in any given year.
-The level of earnings from continuing operations is tied to financial goals contained in the Company's three-year strategic plan, which is updated annually and approved by our Board.
-The Compensation Committee selected this performance measure because improvement in earnings from continuing operations is a key strategic focus for the Company and is believed to help the Company achieve higher margins, stronger cash flow and debt reduction.
+The Compensation Committee selected, as the applicable performance measure, earnings from continuing operations tied to financial goals contained in the Company's three-year strategic plan, which is updated annually and approved by our Board.
+The Compensation Committee believes improvement in earnings from continuing operations is a key strategic focus for the Company and is believed to help the Company achieve higher margins, stronger cash flow and debt reduction.

 The performance share awards are subject to a three-year vesting period.
 If an officer ceases to be an employee of the Company before the end of the vesting period, the entire performance share award is forfeited.
-The performance goals are scaled so that the recipient can receive part of an award in the event that acceptable, but not the desired, results are achieved.
+The performance goals are scaled so that the recipient will receive part of the award in the event that satisfactory, but less than the maximum, results are achieved.